terrytaylorbonn/terrytaylorbonn.github.io/6-ai-projects.markdown

 <br>

-This section will focus on specific business cases from a project/product manager perspective.
-These will still be demos (with code on Github) but with a higher level description.
+This section will focus on

-The focus in this section will be on
-- building (6) real world projects fast (with minimal coding)
+- **building (6) real world projects fast (with minimal coding)**
 - using (5) AI dev tools / plugins
 - to create (4) AI agents (that interact with other agents (A2A)) that use
 - remote or local (2) LLMs.

+**Rapidly spinning up practical real-world AI projects**.
+"Spin up" coding (not “vibe coding”).
+Efficient, well-designed systems.
+With minimal manual coding.
+Specific business cases from a project/product manager perspective.
+These will still be demos (with code on Github) but with a higher level description.

 In the following diagram:
 - (5) AI IDE (Cursor, Codex, etc)